erlang/otp/system/doc/reference_manual/documentation.md

 add({arith, One}, {arith, Two}) -> {arith, One + Two}.
 ````

+Examples in documentation can be tested using `m:ct_doctest`.

 ### Doc metadata

 There are four reserved metadata keys for `-doc`: